Amazon Great Indian Festival 2022 Sale on laptops under ₹30,000

 4. ASUS BR1100 Notebook 12 (2022)

 This next-level laptop makes your work and studies easy with an N4500 Celeron processor.
 It has a high performance with great durability.
-This laptop offers an easier grip with higher battery backup.
+This latop offers an easier grip with higher battery backup.

 Specifications: